close

 When and where can you buy fireworks in Germany?

 Klasse 1 fireworks can be bought all year round by people over the age of 12.
-Bigger fireworks can usually only be found and bought at licensed shops.
+Bigger fireworks can usually only be found and bought at licenced shops.
 However, from December 28 to 30, shops all around the country will stock and sell fireworks for your Silvester needs.

 The Department for Customs and Imports, Zoll, recommends buying fireworks from shops rather than on the internet or from street sellers.
 This is because store-bought fireworks follow safety standards that comply with EU law and are tested before sale.
 If you have bought fireworks from off the street or the internet, make sure you check the box for the Klasse and BAM number.